 Homemade Mozzarella Cheese

-- 1 1/2 tsp citric acid
+- 1 ½ teaspoon citric acid powder

-- 1-2 tsp salt
+- 1 teaspoon salt

-- in a large pot, combine citric acid with 1/4 cup water and stir until dissolved.
+- in a large pot, combine citric acid with ¼ cup water and stir until dissolved.

 - Stir rennet into water until dissolved.

 - Using a large slotted spoon, or hand held strainer, transfer the curds to a fine mesh strainer or colander to drain.
 Or pour them over three layers of cheese cloth over a large bowl to catch liquid whey.